-Preload - A Ball that is loaded into a Robot prior to a Match.
+Preload - A Ball that is placed in contact with a Robot prior to a Match.
 See <SG1>.

 Rapid Load - A form of Loading which takes place during the Rapid Load Period.

 Rapid Load Period - A period of the Match in which Balls may Loaded directly into Starting Zones, instead of the Loading Station.
 See rules <SG5> and <RSC4>.